Quick-Order Section

 DVDs & Videos

-More than fifty films on DVD provide eye-opening examinations of a number of issues -- from human rights to grassroots organizing.
+More than seventy films on DVD provide eye-opening examinations of a number of issues -- from human rights to grassroots organizing.
 New films are added throughout the year.
-You can click on the title of the film to bring you to a page with further information about that film.
+Many are hard-to-find anywhere else.
+For many of the films you can click on the title to bring you to a page with further information about it.
+We can also take special orders for hard-to-find documentary DVDs.
+If it's still available, we will do our best to locate it for you.
+We do not sell bootleg or illegal pirated copies of DVDs.
+All our DVDs are new and direct from the producer or U.S. distributor.

 Click here for an alphabetized list